 The UI would have to gain a button to set a test to ignored.
 That would replace the current method of adding "@ttm ignore" to a comment and then wait until TTM puts the job into its ignore list.

-#3 Updated by okurz over 2 years ago
+#3 Updated by okurz almost 3 years ago

 - Subject changed from create new state "ignored" to Make "ignored" issues more prominent (was: create new state "ignored")

 What does it mean for single ignored jobs without a issue reference?
 E.g. the jobs which just have a comment '@ttm ignore' but no bug or ticket link to just ignore the single job?
 I guess it should still be "failed" as we should not consider the failure reason a "known issue" when we do not have any external reference pointing to that.